WLRT-2025/BitCapital/README.md

 The BitCapital Research Pool is an internal liquidity environment operated with BitCapital’s own funds.

 It is used for:

-- applied testing and validation of WLRT and WaveCounter™ Liquidity Pool Management System (LPM);
+- applied testing and validation of WLRT and WaveCounter™ Liquidity Pool Management System;
 - observation of role-based liquidity behavior under live market conditions;
 - testing reserve logic, structural fragility, regime changes, and intervention logic;
 - generating methodological observations, internal records, and future educational materials.